“…and thou shalt teach them diligently unto thy children…”

 Please serve breakfast at home.
 Religious School provides snack, but not breakfast.

-Students will be dismissed at 12 noon through the front entrance door only, and will remain in the designated area until:
+Students will be dismissed at 11:30 am through the front entrance door only, and will remain in the designated area until:

 — Your car has reached the front of the traffic line at which point they will be assisted into your car OR you arrive on foot and escort them to where you are parked.